richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 | 0x0902     | Reserved for historic reasons       | This RFC  |
 | 0x8902     | Reserved for historic reasons       | This RFC  |
 | 0xC902     | Reserved for historic reasons       | This RFC  |

-## Network Time Security Key Establishment Record Types

-The registration procedure is changed to specification required.

-The following note should be added:

-- Record Type numbers in the range 0x4000 through 0x7FFF, inclusive, are reserved for experimentation and development.
-IANA cannot assign them.

-The existing entries are left unchanged.

-## Network Time Security Next Protocols

-The registration procedure is changed to specification required.

-The following note should be added:

-- Protocol ID numbers in the range 0x8000 through 0xFFFF, inclusive, are reserved for experimentation and development.
-IANA cannot assign them.

-The existing entries are left unchanged.

-## Network Time Security Error Codes

-The registration procedure is changed to specification required.

-The following note should be added:

-- Error code numbers in the range 0x8000 through 0xFFFF, inclusive, are reserved for experimentation and development.
-IANA cannot assign them.

-The existing entries are left unchanged.

-## Network Time Security Warning Codes

-The registration procedure is changed to specification required.

-The following note should be added:

-- Warning code numbers in the range 0x8000 through 0xFFFF, inclusive, are reserved for experimentation and development.
-IANA cannot assign them.

-The existing entries are left unchanged.

 # Acknowledgements